Who are you?

 What other stuff do you talk/write/tweet about?

-Cute animals, pop culture, politics, feminism, any intersection of the last three things, food (especially dessert), history, art, how great Boston is and all the stuff you should do there (mostly involving dessert, history, and art), anything I think I can make a joke about, making a lot of terrible jokes.
+Cute animals, pop culture, politics, feminism, any intersection of the last three things, food (especially dessert), history, art, how great Boston is and all the stuff you should do there (mostly involving dessert, history, and art), my myriad of opinions which I do my best to make well-informed, and none of which reflect on anyone employing me, anything I think I can make a joke about, making a lot of terrible jokes.

 Pretty dang terrible, but I feel like in the so bad it’s good way.

 Can I use [drawing/piece of writing/thing you made] for [a logo/a zine/anything]?